The Patch command is used to easily create surfaces that patch holes in database geometry models using arbitrary intersecting sets of database

-sets of database curves or boundaries.
-More than one surface may be generated from a given set of database curves or boundaries.
-Database boundaries (u-min,
+curves and/or boundaries.
+More than one surface may be generated from a given set of database curves and/or boundaries.
+Database boundaries (u-min, u-max,

-u-max, v-min and v-max curves) are also created and are considered child entities to the new surface(s).
+v-min and v-max curves) are also created and are considered child entities to the new surface(s).
 Keep in mind that this command does not require a selection

-Tip: Patch surfaces are excellent for quickly filling gaps and holes in your database geometry.
+Tip: Patch surfaces are ideal for quickly filling gaps and holes in your database geometry.

 Use the Patch command to repair geometry holes using sets of intersecting curves.

-The Patch panel provides a table at top listing the number of curves and boundaries selected, the number of pending Coons Patches and Trimmed
+At the top of the Patch panel, you will find a table listing the number of database curves and/or boundaries selected, the number of pending Coons

-Planes, and the total number of surfaces generated from the selected database curves or
+Patches and Trimmed Planes, and the total number of surfaces generated from the selected curves and/or boundaries.

-boundaries.
-A Boundary Tolerance frame allows you to change the Tolerance away from the default value of 0.001 when the set of curves is
+A Boundary Tolerance frame allows you to change the Tolerance from its default value of 0.001 when the set of curves is not

-not producing a valid surface.
+producing a valid surface.
 Uncheck Use Default to enter a custom value in the provided entry field.

 Use the Manual Side Definition frame to explicitly define your surface edges.